MHSARC/mhsarc.github.io/README.md

 ##### Homepage content
 - `index.html` - homepage

 Most of the content on the homepage is in the front matter of `index.html`.
-Front matter is separated by three hyphens and the top of the file and three at the end.
+Front matter is separated by three hyphens and the top of the file and three at the end of the front matter.